TulioMolina/task-manager-app-api/README.md

 Deployed API at https://tm-task-manager.herokuapp.com.

 ## API reference
-As previously mentioned, the API consists of two type of resources: user and task, and the API supports methods to create, read, update and delete such resources.
+As previously mentioned, the API consists of two type of resources: user and task.
+A task can only be created and operated by its associated user.
+The API supports methods to create, read, update and delete such resources.
 This reference explains how to use the API in order to perform such actions.
 The API was designed following REST conventions, thus, resources are represented, in a response body, as JSON objects; and requests body are also expected to be JSON objects.

 Authentication is handled with JWT tokens, which solely contain the user id as payload, and are issued on the response body as the `token` property to a **sign up** or **login** action request.
 Therefore, the client must include the following header for any other type of request: `Authorization: Bearer <token>`, with exception of the **get avatar** action, as specified within its description below.